Twenty:20 (film): Plot

-Vinod Bhaskar, a doctor and Professor of Medicine, wants to testify against Arun but is kidnapped by Karinkal Peethambaran, a thug hired by Menon's children.
-Arun gets murdered, and Punnekkadan arrests Devan, a poor trader who happened to be at the scene.
-Devan's sister and his mother tells Ramesh that Devan is innocent and that he is being framed by Punnekkadan.
-Ramesh takes the case, proves Devan's innocence in court, and Devan is released.
-Minutes after the release, Ramesh encounters Devan, who introduces himself as Devaraja Prathapa Varma, a crime boss.
-Devaraja and his assistants deceived Ramesh into believing that Devaraja was innocent.
+Vinod Bhaskar is a doctor and a professor who wants to testify against Arun but is kidnapped by Karinkal Peethambaran, a thug hired by Menon's children.
+Arun gets murdered and Antony arrests Devan, a poor trader who happened to be at the scene.
+Devan's sister and his mother tells Ramesh that Devan is innocent and that he is being framed by Antony.
+Ramesh takes the case, where he proves Devan's innocence in court and Devan is released.
+Later, Ramesh encounters Devan, who introduces himself as a crime boss named Devaraja Prathapa Varma.
+Devaraja and his assistants deceived Ramesh into believing that Devaraja was innocent, where Devaraja reveals that he is the real killer and that he tricked Ramesh as retribution for saving Arun.

-Devaraja reveals that he is the real killer and that he tricked Ramesh as retribution for saving Arun.
 Devaraja plans to avenge the brutal murder of his brother Karthik Varma, who was killed by Arun and his cousins Mahindran and Ganeshan.
 This triggers a feud between Devaraja and Ramesh.
 When Devaraja tries to kill the last two relatives involved in the crime, Ramesh sets a trap.
-Devarajan escapes, but is eventually arrested by SP Punnekkadan.
-Ramesh learns the truth about the murder at the Bangalore Medical College from Vinod Bhaskher, who is a teacher there and a close friend of Devarajan.
-Ramesh's sister Ashwathy was a student at the Bangalore medical college when she witnessed Arun killing a girl at the school.
+Devaraja escapes, but is eventually arrested by Antony.
+Ramesh learns the truth about the murder at the Bangalore Medical College from Vinod, who is Devaraja's close friend.
+Ramesh's sister Ashwathy, who was a student at the medical college, had witnessed Arun killing a girl at the school.
+Arun, along with his two relatives Mahindran and Ganeshan, apprehended Ashwathy and injected her with morphine to kill her.

-Arun, along with his two relatives Mahindran and Ganeshan, apprehendef Ashwathy, injected her with morphine to kill her.
 However, Ashwathy survived, but fell into a deep coma.
-Ashwathy's boyfriend Karthik attempts to save her, but is also killed.
-When Ramesh finds out Devarajan was actually trying to kill the perpetrators who killed Ashwathy, he is full of remorse, which triggers Devarajan about the warning by Ramesh that he would regret knowing the truth.
-Devarajan escapes from police custody with the help of a cop and kills Ganeshan.
-Ramesh and Devarajan kills Mahindran and Antony kills Madhavan.
-The case is abandoned when Antony lets them walk free, knowing that otherwise, they would escape anyway.
+Karthik, who was Ashwathy's boyfriend, attempts to save her, but was also killed.
+After learning this, Ramesh is full of remorse.
+Devaraja escapes from police custody with the help of a cop and kills Ganeshan.
+Ramesh and Devaraja kills Mahindran and Antony kills Madhavan.
+The case is abandoned when Antony lets them walk free, knowing that they would escape anyway.